0xDaniiel/0xDaniiel/README.md

 # Hello, I'm Daniel!

 ## About Me
-I'm a passionate frontend developer with a keen interest in crafting beautiful and intuitive user interfaces.
+I'm a frontend developer with a keen interest in crafting beautiful and intuitive user interfaces.
 I love to explore the latest web technologies and strive to create seamless experiences for users.

 ## Skills
 - **Languages:** HTML, CSS, JavaScript, TypeScript